jandecaluwe/urubu/doc/manual/structure.md

 ===========

 Index files with basename `index.md` are a special kind of content files.
-They are used to specify the content of a directory.
+They are used to specify the attributes and the content of a directory.
 There are two options to specify the content, explicitly with the `content` attribute or implicitly using the `order` attribute.

 Attribute | Description
 -----------|------------